-Edinburgh based graphic design agency specialising in SMEs and the 3rd sector.
+Award-winning graphic designer specialising in SMEs and the 3rd sector.

-Our vision and the intention of The Club Design Agency is to bring a small but beautifully formed network of highly creative minds together to produce outstanding and effective digital, design and marketing solutions for the third sector and SMEs.
+My vision and the intention of The Club is to bring a small but beautifully formed network of highly creative minds together to produce outstanding and effective digital, design and marketing solutions for the third sector and SMEs.
 Although we mostly operate within the 3rd sector in charity marketing, The Club also works with organisations with a shared sense of social responsibility.
-The concept of a ‘virtual agency’ means that we can be lightweight, saving our clients money and ultimately helping their marketing budget go further.